Solar System for Homes in Sri Lanka: Size Calculator, Cost & Monthly Savings Guide

 Common Mistakes to Avoid When Installing Solar at Home

-• Choosing lowest-cost installer instead of reliable provider
+• Choosing the lowest-cost installer instead of a reliable, proven provider

 • Using low-quality equipment